helmholtz-analytics/heat/docker/README.md

 ## Scripts

 The scripts folder has a small collection of helper scripts to automate certain tasks, primarly meant for heat developers.
 Explanations are given at the top of the script.

+## Useful commands for first-time docker users

+> docker run -it [docker container id]
+Runs the container in interactive mode (Opens a terminal)

+> docker ps -a
+Lists all active containers

+> docker system prune
+Closes all currently running containers and frees up the resources